Kleene-Star/.github/docs/concept/requirement.md

 ## Conclusion and Outlook

 The concept describes a promising solution to the widespread problems of fragmented system landscapes in organizations.
-By consistently using the `WebExpress` framework as a unified technological foundation, a platform is created that combines the strengths of specialized tools for knowledge, project, and asset management in a single, highly integrated application.
+By consistently using the **WebExpress-Framework** as a unified technological foundation, a platform is created that combines the strengths of specialized tools for knowledge, project, and asset management in a single, highly integrated application.
 The differentiators-especially native modularity, the end-to-end WQL query language, and the modern, homogeneous technology base-strongly position the product against existing commercial and open-source solutions.
 The focus on on-premises operation and the permissive MIT license serve an important and growing market niche.

 The realization of this project offers the opportunity to establish not just a product but an extensible ecosystem.
 The greatest challenge will be to attract an active developer community that advances the platform by creating new plugins and evolving the core.